ben-jacobson/nes_emulator/README.md

 >  ln -s /Path/To/SDL2/Lib/Folder lib/SDL2
 >  ln -s /Path/To/SDL2/Include/Folder include/SDL2

-My installation in Linux defaulted to putting the libs and includes from SDL2_TTF into the same folder as SDL2, so let's do the same in Windows.
-Simply download SDL_TTF files and copy these files into your SDL2 lib and include folders.
+My installation in Linux defaulted to putting the libs and includes from SDL2_TTF into the same folder as SDL2 libs and includes, so let's do the same in Windows.
+To install additional SDL libraries, simply download the SDK files and copy these files into your SDL2 lib and include folders.

 Once that's set up, simply use the makefile to compile to your chosen platform.
 > make